Category: current career memos and observations

 Then one day Paul and I were chatting in reception and in walks guess who: Eugene.
 And when he sees me, he says “Simon!”

-Knees go to jelly.
-Starstruck, despite my best efforts to conceal it — because I know that irks Eugene’s humility.
-I think he’s never been comfortable with the intensity of admiration that follows him around, and so I tried to dim it on his behalf.
-But 30 years on he’s still at the top of his game — just like KRS — and I couldn’t conceal that.
+My knees go to jelly, I don’t want to be but I’m starstruck, I try but despite my best efforts I can’t conceal it.
+I’m pretty sure that irks Eugene’s humility.
+I think he’s never been comfortable with the intensity of admiration that follows him around, and so I try to dim it on his behalf.
+But 30 years on he’s still at the top of his game just like KRS and I can’t conceal it.
 Even just offering him a cup of tea I felt like a sycophant.

 The next thing I know, we’re walking through the salon to the garden at the back, catching up on lost time and in passing he casually says: We’ve got to get you back on the team.